inforlife/process/code-review.md

 Once there are no more `Confirmed` issues, the reviewer approves the review and, optionally, add a comment.

+We do Code Climate reviews only when issues are raised.
+Thus, an approval is not expected if no issues are raised.

 As of October 2017,  Code Climate does not require a formal approval to post a passing check.
 If all issues have a state other than `New` or `Confirmed`, the check passes.
 We try our best to approve all the reviews in Code Climate even if not technically required.